Tagtsepa: Historical background

-The Dzungar invasion in Tibet should be regarded against the background of the aggressive politics of colonization and expansion waged by the Manchu-Chinese Qing dynasty in Central Asia.
-The warlike Dzungars opposed the Qing during close to a century under their leaders Galdan Boshugtu Khan, Tsewang Rabtan and Galdan Tseren.
+The Dzungar invasion in Tibet should be regarded against the background of the poor relationship between the pro-Qing dynasty King of Tibet Lhabzang Khan and the Gelug school.
+The disregard of Lhabzang Khan for the institution of Dalai Lama and fears led the Gelug school of Buddhism (except the Panchen Lama who remained loyal to Lhabzang Khan) to seek the help of the Dzungar Khanate, who were devoted followers of the Gelug school of Buddhism.
+The warlike Dzungars fought the Qing dynasty for close to a century under their leaders Galdan Boshugtu Khan, Tsewang Rabtan and Galdan Tseren.
 The Dzungar people had been converted to Tibetan Buddhism in the early 17th century and had a close relation to the Gelugpa church and the Dalai Lamas.
-Their conquest of Tibet in 1717 served in the first place as an expansion of the political and religious power basis of the Dzungar Khanate.
+The Dzungar conquest of Tibet in 1717 served in the first place as an expansion of the political and religious power basis of the Dzungar Khanate.
 The plan was to subjugate the Khoshut tribe whose pro-Qing ruler Lhabzang Khan had exerted full power over Tibet since 1705.
 Another aim was to move the 7th Dalai Lama Kelzang Gyatso to Lhasa; however, the boy was kept safely under Qing control in the Kumbum Monastery, and a Dzungar attempt to take hold of him in 1717 was defeated.

+However, after the Dzungar conquest, the Dzungars angered the Tibetans by religious persecution, first attacking and killing the Nyingma school and then launching an inquisition to remove non-monks from monasteries and any Gelug Lamas whose behaviour was called into doubt.
+Moreover, Lhabzang Khan had sent a letter to the Qing requesting for their intervention against the Dzungar attack.